-Crucifixion was designed as a public spectacle, and the bodies of the dead were routinely not buried, but left on the cross so that animals could peck at the carcases.
+Crucifixion was designed as a public spectacle, and the bodies of the dead were routinely not buried; instead they were left on the cross so that animals could peck at the carcasses.
 For these reasons, it is also highly unlikely that a peasant insurrectionist, such as Jesus, was ever buried.
 He certainly would not have been buried in a “tomb,” which was a kind of burial reserved exclusively for the wealthy.

 In the four Gospels of the New Testament, Jesus did not proclaim himself to be a God and he did not indicate that belief in him would “save” anybody.
 Jesus referred himself to the deliberately ambiguous phrase that he was the “Son of Man.”
 Instead, Jesus proclaimed that to have eternal life his followers must obey the Jewish laws and the Ten Commandments.
 Jesus does not condemn slavery or homosexuality; he says nothing at all about abortion; a fair reading of his ministry, as much as it can be discerned from the Gospels, suggests that his primary concern was for the poor and dispossessed, and for liberation from the oppression of the Romans.
 Although not personally violent, he does not proclaim himself to be a pacifist, but is ready to use the sword; and Jesus condemns the rich in no uncertain terms.
 Famously, he says that it is easier for a “camel to go through the eye of a needle than for a rich man to enter the Kingdom of God.”
 After the beatitudes, he presents us with the woes.
 To wit: “Woe to you who are rich, for you have received your consolation.
 Woe to you who are full now, for you will be hungry.
 Woe to you who are laughing now, for you will mourn and weep.”